Dyslectric/persterm/README.md

 - Make app work with any terminal emulator (or at least all common ones)
 - Allow use of alternative shells (zsh, fish, powershell, etc.)
+- Allow for quick creation of XDG Desktop entries for project workspaces